-See the section Video Analytics, p.
-71 for information about the various actions that can be triggered.
-Click on Save to apply and store the settings.
+See the section Triggered Actions (Common to All Event Types), p.
+60 for information about the various actions that can be triggered.

 Storage Management

 To edit the storage management settings, select System > Storage Management.

 Click on Storage Management, there will be a drop-down menu with tabs including SD Card and Network Share.